Grasslands are complex ecosystems that support hundreds of species, but they are also where we grow our food and enjoy the outdoors.

 We offer national and regional programs to meet different conservation needs across the country.

-Saving grasslands begins with helping Canadians become aware of their value.
-DUC educates Canadians on the natural benefits provided by grasslands.
+- Educate, saving grasslands begins with helping Canadians become aware of their value and DUC educates Canadians on their natural benefits.

 - Work with policy, we encourage governments to fund research to determine the environmental and economic value of grasslands so they will provide incentives for landowners that conserve and restore grassland habitat.

 Stories about grasslandsRead more stories about grasslands